judsonlmoore/judsonlmoore.com/_posts/product-management/2020-03-14-ultimate-reading-list-for-product-managers.md

 ## Books

 This list contains general management and product management books.
-Certianly, reading in-depth about product managment is very valuable, but part of what makes a good product manager is to have broad knowledge, which is why I include general management and management books from other industries here.
+Certainly, reading in-depth about product managment is very valuable, but part of what makes a good product manager is to have broad knowledge, which is why I include general management and management books from other industries here.

 {% for item in site.data.ultimate-reading-list-for-product-managers.books %}
 <h3 class="h5">{{ item.title }}</h3>